Watercolor on bristle paper, 14″ x 17″ 2012

 WATERCOLOR ON BRISTLE PAPER 14″ x 17″ 2012

 Hurricane Sandy hit Long Island very severely.
 Houses by the front beach flooded with water up to the second floor.
-It was scary to hear the news announcing the storm was approaching a minute.
+Hearing the news announcing the storm was approaching a minute was scary.
 Then it hit an electric wire, and I stood there, asking for help inside the house.
 My mother was taking a shower, and suddenly the light went off.
-We stood without electricity for a week for the cable, and PSG electrical company did not want to move a line before fixing it.
+We stood without electricity for the cable for a week, and PSG electrical company did not want to move a line before fixing it.
 Bureaucracy among these companies never fails when one and the other must take charge.
 Everything came fast, a hardship memory we remember.
 These are events transformed into paintings.
 In the first illustration, blue is a calm color, but it is in chaos.
 They are waving forms in a circle to depict rage.
 Its dynamic flow over the watercolor paper.
 In the end, I’m able to blend these two subjectivity movements.